At Dunster House we have an extensive range of garden buildings, giving you a variety of different roof and floor options.

 The floor and roof of our traditional Log Cabins are both made from thick 19mm interlocking tongue and groove boards.
 These give a sturdy and attractive finish to the interior.
 For better heat retention, we offer the option of adding floor and roof insulation to your Log Cabin (available at additional cost).
 We use 25mm thick polyisocyanurate insulation supplied in panels for quick and easy installation.

 Our innovative WarmaLog Cabins bring something new and different to the market, with fully insulated floor, roof and wall panels included as standard.
 The 50mm thick floor consists of 30mm polyisocyanurate insulation sandwiched between two 10mm MFP boards.
-The Multi-Functional Panel (MFP) provides a hardwearing and water resistant surface.
-The roof has an overall thickness of 60mm, comprising 10mm MFP board, 30mm polyisocyanurate insulation and 19mm tongue and groove timbers.
+The Multi-Functional Panel (MFP) provides a hardwearing and water-resistant surface.
+The roof has an overall thickness of 60mm, comprising 12mm OSB3 boards, 30mm polyisocyanurate insulation and 19mm tongue and groove timbers.

 We use polyisocyanurate insulation as this lightweight material has high thermal conductivity.
 It is a far better insulator than other alternatives such as rockwool or polystyrene.
 This gives you a much more thermally efficient garden room.